Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The real-time RaiseEvent is enabled in the Class1 Module.

 Make a copy of the Class1 Module and rename it as Class2.
-We will preserve the Code in the Class1 Class Module to refer them to see what changes we made in the new Copy.
+We will preserve the Code in the Class1 Class Module to refer to it to see what changes we made in the new Copy.
 Make a copy of the earlier Form1_RaiseEvent_2 Form and rename it as Form1_RaiseEvent_3.

 New Form Module Code Change.

 Open the new Form and open its VBA Module.
-Copy the following Codes and Paste them over the existing Form Module Code.
+Copy the following code and paste it over the existing Form Module Code.

 Option Compare Database